 docker push yogyogi/apps:first

 Pushing an image to docker hub requires an authentication.
 That is, you should be logged on to your docker hub account in your docker desktop.
-Right click on docker desktop and you can find out if you are logged on or not.
+Right click on docker desktop and you can find out if you are logged in or not.
 See below image:

 Another way to do is through login from the command prompt window.
 The command to login is: